-Every process is a member of some process group and all groups have a leader.

-This BIF returns the process identifier Pid of the group leader for the process which evaluates the BIF.
-When a process is spawned, the group leader of the spawned process is the same as that of the process which spawned it.
+Every process is a member of some process group and all groups have a group leader.
+When a new process is spawned, the group leader of the spawned process is the same as that of the process which spawned it.
 Initially, at system start-up, init is both its own group leader and the group leader of all processes.

+'''

 group_leader(Leader, Pid)

+'''